Select therapeutic use:

 Take before eating.
 Caps: swallow whole, or may mix contents of caps in applesauce and take immediately; do not crush or chew granules; follow with water.
 Susp: Mix 2.5mg packet with 5mL of water; mix 10mg packet with 15mL of water.
-Leave 2–3 minutes to thicken, stir and drink within 30 minutes.
+Leave 2–3 mins to thicken, stir and drink within 30 mins.
 NG or gastric tube: see full labeling.
-Triple therapy: omeprazole 20mg + clarithromycin 500mg + amoxicillin 1g, all every 12 hrs for 10 days; then (if ulcer was present at start): omeprazole 20mg once daily in the AM on days 11–28.
-Dual therapy (clarithromycin resistance more likely to develop than with triple therapy): omeprazole 40mg once daily in the AM + clarithromycin 500mg three times daily on days 1–14; then (if ulcer was present at start) omeprazole 20mg once daily in the AM on days 15–28.
-Active duodenal ulcer: 20mg once daily for 4 wks; may continue 4 more wks.
+Triple therapy: omeprazole 20mg + clarithromycin 500mg + amoxicillin 1g, all every 12hrs for 10 days; then (if ulcer was present at start): omeprazole 20mg once daily in the AM on Days 11–28.
+Dual therapy (clarithromycin resistance more likely to develop than with triple therapy): omeprazole 40mg once daily in the AM + clarithromycin 500mg three times daily on Days 1–14; then (if ulcer was present at start) omeprazole 20mg once daily in the AM on Days 15–28.
+Active duodenal ulcer: 20mg once daily for 4 weeks; may continue 4 more weeks.
 Gastric ulcer: 40mg once daily for 4–8 weeks.
 GERD (no esophageal lesions): 20mg once daily for up to 4 weeks.
-EE with GERD symptoms: 20mg once daily for 4–8 wks; may give up to 4 more wks (if relapse of erosive esophagitis or GERD symptoms occurs may give additional 4–8 wk course).
+EE with GERD symptoms: 20mg once daily for 4–8 weeks; may give up to 4 more weeks (if relapse of erosive esophagitis or GERD symptoms occurs may give additional 4–8 week course).
 Maintenance of healing of EE: 20mg once daily.
 Hypersecretory conditions: initially 60mg once daily, then adjust; doses up to 120mg 3 times daily have been used; give doses >80mg/day in divided doses.
 Hepatic impairment or Asian: consider reducing dose (esp. for maintenance of healing of EE).

 Take before eating.
 Caps: swallow whole, or may mix contents of caps in applesauce and take immediately; do not crush or chew granules; follow with water.
 Susp: Mix 2.5mg packet with 5mL of water; mix 10mg packet with 15mL of water.
-Leave 2–3 minutes to thicken, stir and drink within 30 minutes.
-NG or gastric tube: see full labeling. <1yr: not recommended.
-1–16yrs: GERD, EE: 5<10kg: 5mg daily.
-10<20kg: 10mg daily; ≥20kg: 20mg daily.
+Leave 2–3 mins to thicken, stir and drink within 30 mins.
+NG or gastric tube: see full labeling. <1yr: not established.
+1–16yrs: GERD, EE: 5–<10kg: 5mg daily.
+10–<20kg: 10mg daily; ≥20kg: 20mg daily.

 Proton pump inhibitor.

 Concomitant St. John's wort, rifampin, atazanavir, nelfinavir: not recommended.
 Potentiates saquinavir, cilostazol; consider dose reduction of these drugs.
 May potentiate diazepam, phenytoin, warfarin, tacrolimus, methotrexate.
+Caution with drugs that may cause hypomagnesemia (eg, digoxin, diuretics); monitor.
 Potentiated by voriconazole; may need to adjust omeprazole dose in Zollinger-Ellison syndrome.
 Antagonizes clopidogrel; consider alternative anti-platelet therapy.
-May alter absorption of pH-dependent drugs (eg, ketoconazole, digoxin, iron salts, ampicillin).
+May alter absorption of pH-dependent drugs (eg, ketoconazole, erlotinib, mycophenolate mofetil, digoxin, iron salts, ampicillin).
 Monitor drugs metabolized by CYP450 (eg, cyclosporine, disulfiram, benzodiazepines).
 May give antacids concomitantly.
-May interfere with neuroendocrine diagnostic tests.
+May interfere with neuroendocrine diagnostic tests; discontinue omeprazole 14 days prior to CgA level assessment.

-Headache, abdominal pain, GI upset, flatulence; bone fracture, hypomagnesemia (w. prolonged PPI therapy), possible C. difficile associated diarrhea.
+Headache, abdominal pain, nausea, vomiting, diarrhea, flatulence; bone fracture, possible C. difficile-associated diarrhea; rare: hypomagnesemia.
 Children: also, respiratory system events, fever.

 Note: See Amoxil entry for more information on amoxicillin.
 See Biaxin entry for more information on clarithromycin.